Get up to $22,000 on Rebates When Switching from Oil to Electric

 Frequently Asked Questions

+While often called a “rebate,” the $22,000 support is actually a grant.
 Through the Oil to Electric Incentive Program in Newfoundland and Labrador, eligible homeowners can receive up to $22,000 to switch from oil to electric heating!
 This includes up to $15,000 from the federal OHPA program and up to $7,000 from provincial and other federal funds

 A heat pump efficiently heats and cools your home, keeping you comfortable throughout the year.
 It also helps reduce your monthly energy bills and benefits the environment.
+Plus with the current rebate and grant programs, switching is more affordable than ever.

-To be eligible for the grant, you must be a homeowner who uses oil heating as your primary heat source in a home that's your primary residence in Newfoundland and Labrador.
+To be eligible for the rebate, you must be a homeowner who uses oil heating as your primary heat source in a home that's your primary residence in Newfoundland and Labrador.
 Renters aren't eligible, and your home must have been built at least 12 months before applying.

 - Central heat pumps